|

 177. myth

-a traditional story accepted as history; serves to explain the world view of a people
+a traditional story serving to explain a world view

 The alienation and conflicts of the North, in tuna, trigger the transformation of the Southern past into a comforting myth: "His experiences, good and bad, served as a sort of magical catalyst to convert the past into a precious stone of memory, enriching it with a luster and magnificence it may never have possessed in reality."